D-backs designate 4-time All-Star Bumgarner for assignment

+PHOENIX (AP) — The up-and-coming Arizona Diamondbacks see themselves as potential contenders in the National League West after a good start to the season.

+That optimism forced general manager Mike Hazen to make a tough decision on Thursday.

-PHOENIX (AP) — The Arizona Diamondbacks have designated four-time All-Star Madison Bumgarner for assignment following his latest shaky start.
+The D-backs designated four-time All-Star Madison Bumgarner for assignment following his latest shaky start, eating nearly $34.4 million of the salary from his $85 million, five-year deal that was signed in 2020.

+“I ask our players and staff to have urgency around how we're going to play and attack, so I have to do the same thing,” Hazen said.
+“That was part of the reason we made a decision.
+The team has played its butts off over the first three weeks of the season, frankly.”

 The move takes Bumgarner off the team's 40-man roster and leaves Arizona seven days to trade the 2014 World Series MVP or else place him on outright waivers.
 The Diamondbacks announced the move Thursday, a day after Bumgarner allowed seven runs in three innings against the St. Louis Cardinals.

-The big left-hander hasn't lived up to expectations in the desert since signing a five-year, $85 million deal in 2020.
+The big left-hander hasn't lived up to expectations in the desert since signing his long-term deal in 2020.
 A postseason hero for San Francisco, he has gone 15-32 with a 5.23 ERA in 69 starts and is having his worst season with Arizona.

-The 33-year-old has allowed at least five runs in three of his four starts and dropped to 1-3 with a 10.26 ERA after his latest blowup in St. Louis.
+The 33-year-old has allowed at least five runs in three of his four starts and dropped to 1-3 with a 10.26 ERA after his latest blowup at St. Louis.

 “I wish I had some kind of answers,” Bumgarner said after Wednesday’s game.
 “Not that I’m not going look for them — I’m going to look for them.
 But right now, I don’t have any for you guys.
 I wish I did.
 But I don’t.”

+Hazen said he wasn't sure why Bumgarner's steep decline couldn't be stopped.

+“We've all lost a lot of sleep over it, trying to answer that question,” Hazen said.
+“I haven't answered it yet and we're here today, so I don't have the answer for you.
+It just didn't work out.”

-Bumgarner is owed roughly $34.4 million on the remainder of his contract, including $20.4 million this season.
+Bumgarner is owed $20.4 million this season and roughly $34.4 million on the remainder of his contract.
 If he clears waivers, he would be clear to sign with any team for a prorated share of the league minimum of $720,000.

 AP MLB: https://apnews.com/hub/mlb and https://twitter.com/AP_Sports